lindleyw/autonav/readme.txt

 = Other Recommendations for Accompanying Plugins =

+* Pagemash and postmash (see above) rearrange the order of posts and pages.

 * J. Christopher's Attachments plugin lets you attach anything in Wordpress's Media Gallery to any post.
 See: http://wordpress.org/extend/plugins/attachments